architect/arc.codes/public/quickstart/index.md

 - Ruby `2.5`
 - Python `3.7`

-If you want to use `arc sandbox` or `arc hydrate` you will need these installed on your machine.
+> Working locally with `arc sandbox` requires target runtimes to be available locally; if you are only targeting Node then only Node needs to be installed (likewise for Ruby and Python)

 ## AWS Setup

-You'll need an Amazon Web Services account and credentials set up on your development machine.
-If you haven't done it before, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+To `arc deploy` you will need an Amazon Web Services account and credentials set up on your development machine.
+Architect uses AWS CLI to deploy with CloudFormation.

+> If you haven't done it before, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+---

+## AWS Reference

 On \*nix systems AWS Credentials are listed in: